bargru83/blog/posts/how-this-blog-is-built.md

 Just over a month after I wrote this post GitHub finally enabled HTTPS for custom domains.
 Further to this when you now choose to switch to HTTPS GitHub also uses a CDN to deliver your content.
 This update appears to make Cloudflare almost redundant in my setup.
 While this is true on the surface, and it would be a simpler setup to have everything configured through GitHub, I'm intending to stay with the above GitHub/Cloudflare setup for the time being, due to the following reasons:

 * Currently there doesn't appear to be any way for me to interface with GitHub's CDN settings.
 Conversely Cloudflare allows me to see and configure a great deal about my CDN setup.
 Cloudflare also allows me to control the CDN cache, and invalidate it whenever I need to.
+* Cloudflare offers a huge boost in security, my helping to mitigate DDoS attacks, and offering protection against bots and scrapers.
+GitHub hosting doesn't currently appear to offer anything like that.
 * The downtime that would result in routing my traffic away from Cloudflare and back to GitHub.
 It's not a big deal, but needless downtime nonetheless.